pureexe/experiment-collector/README.md

 # Experiment Collector
 [![Build Status](https://travis-ci.org/pureexe/experiment-collector.svg?branch=master)](https://travis-ci.org/pureexe/experiment-collector)

 Experiment Collector is part of IST-699 Databae System.
-This is python library that use to store experiment result into `sqlite` then plot the result into scatter chart with trend line for analyze the trend of parameter.
+This is python library that use to store experiment result into [sqlite](https://docs.python.org/3/library/sqlite3.html) then plot the result into scatter chart with trend line for analyze the trend of parameter.

+**features**
+- support multiple input parameter
+- support multiple output parameter
+- easy integrate with other computation framework like [NumPy](https://numpy.org/) or  [Tensorflow](https://tensorflow.org), we also provide example for use with Tensorflow

+**limitation**
+- Experiment Collector only support floating point as input parameter and experiment result. we don't support input and output in other data type like string,image or tensor because we can't plot trend line from that data type

 ## Getting started
+### Let's do experiment!
 Let's create simple experiment that try to find the trend of parameter **c** when  `c=a*b` and we varie **a** for 10 times by increase 0.25 each step.
 ```python
 from ExperimentCollector import ExperimentCollector